domo2192/rails-engine/README.md

 ### Create a resource Item or Merchant

-*This endpoint allows you to create an item resource*
+*This endpoint allows you to create an item resource.*

 `Post http://localhost:3000/api/v1/items`